Tarim, Yemen: Pre-7th century

 Wadi Hadhramaut and its tributaries have been inhabited since the Stone Age.
 Small mounds of flint chippings – debris from the manufacture of stone tools and weapons – and windblown dust can be found close to canyon walls.
 Further north and east are lines of Thamudic ‘triliths’ with a few surviving crude inscriptions.
 On the fringes of the Rub' al Khali north of Mahra, a seemingly ancient track leads – according to local legend – to the lost city of Ubar.

 Hadhramaut's early economic importance stemmed from its part in the incense trade.
 Authorities exploited their position on the overland route from Dhufar through Mahra, Hadhramaut and Shabwa to the Hejaz and Eastern Mediterranean to tax caravans in return for protection.
 Shabwa was Hadhramaut's capital for most of the Himyaritic period.
 The kingdom of Saba' had its capital at Marib.
-The Queen of Sheba (Bilqis) could have come from either Saba', or been the Queen of the Tamim (who currently reside east of Tarim).
 The Himyaritic civilization flourished from c.
 800 BC to 400 CE, when the incense trade was diverted to the newly opened sea route via Aden and the Red Sea.
-Early in the 6th century, Abyssinians invaded Yemen, encouraged by Byzantines to protect Yemeni Christians from Dhu Nuwas, the anti-Christian ruler of Najran who converted to Judaism.
-The Yemenis opposed Ethiopian rule and sought the Sassanid Persians for assistance.
+Early in the 6th century, Abyssinians invaded Yemen, encouraged by Byzantines to protect Yemenite Christians from Dhu Nuwas, the anti-Christian ruler of Najran who converted to Judaism.
+The Yemenites opposed Ethiopian rule and sought the Sassanid Persians for assistance.
 The result was that the Persians took over about 570 CE.
 The Persians appear to have been in Hadhramaut, but the only clear evidence of their presence is at Husn al-Urr, a fort between Tarim and Qabr Hud.